Beijing city fortifications: History

 Construction work on the Xinei ("inner west") began in 1406, upon the foundations of the Yan King's Palace.
 It was finished the following year.
-In 1409 Jianshouling was completed at Mount Tianshou in the Changping District.
-Construction work began in 1416 on the Forbidden City complex, in a style that imitated the original Nanjing Imperial Palace.
+In 1409, Jianshouling was completed at Mount Tianshou in the Changping District.
+In 1416 construction of the Forbidden City complex began, in a style that imitated the original Nanjing Imperial Palace.
 The Forbidden City's halls, palaces, and pavilions, such as Taimiao, Ancestor Hall, Mount Wansui, Taiye Lake, residences of the Ten Kings, residences of the imperial princes, residences of the officials and the Drum and Bell Towers were built at this time.
 The southern city walls were moved south by 0.8 km to allow more space for the future Imperial City complex.
 In 1421 the capital of Ming dynasty China was officially moved from Nanjing ("southern capital") to Beijing ("northern capital").
 The Temple of Heaven, the Temple of Earth and Xiannong Temple were built in what was then the southern suburbs.
 Some sources indicate that the central axis of the city was moved eastwards to subdue the previous dynasty's Qi (new Qi comes from the east, where the sun rises daily).

 A second expansion of the city occurred between 1436 and 1445, on the orders of Emperor Ying of the Ming dynasty.
 Major works included the addition of an extra layer of bricks on the interior side of the city walls, creating the southern end at Taiye Lake, construction of gate towers, barbicans and watchtowers at nine major city gates, construction of the four corner guard towers, setting up a Paifang on the outside of each major city gate and replacing wooden moat bridges with stone bridges.
 Sluices were built under the bridges and revetments of stone and brick were added to the embankment of the moat.

 The newly expanded city wall and moat system was 45 lis (22.5 km) around the perimeter, providing formidable defence.
 The Imperial Tombs were built on the outskirts of the city.
 Changping city, a supply city, interior sections of the Great Wall and other distant fortifications were built for the protection of Beijing during a siege.

 The city faced many invasions from the Mongols.
 In 1476 construction of an outer city was proposed.
 In 1553, a large rectangular outer city wall and moat system was completed to the south of the original city, forming a shape similar to the "凸" character.
 This defensive perimeter was maintained for nearly 400 years.